The Pirate (1948 film): Reception

+Soundtrack

 Restored 4K Blu-ray

 On November 24, 2020 Warner Archive released a restored 4K transfer of the film on Blu-ray.
 High-Def Digest wrote in their review, "A brand new 4K restoration from Warner Archive yields an absolutely glorious 1080p/AVC MPEG-4 transfer that's distinguished by crystal clarity, superior contrast, perfectly balanced color, and beautifully resolved grain that lends the picture a lovely film-like feel."